Stereo Calibration

 └── Cam2/

-LaVision IM7 files often contain synchronised data from both stereo cameras in a single file.
-Set use_camera_subfolders: falsefor this configuration.
-PIVTools will automatically extract both camera frames.
+LaVision IM7 files can contain both stereo cameras in a single file.
+Set use_camera_subfolders: false and PIVTools will extract each camera frame automatically.

-Critical: Calibration images must be synchronised between cameras.
-Each image index (e.g., calib_001.tif) must show the target at the exact same position for both cameras.
-Misaligned images will produce incorrect stereo geometry.
+Each image index must show the target at the same position for both cameras.
+Misaligned images produce incorrect stereo geometry.

 Stereo Dotboard